Recoblix/minime-app/README.md

 - Permissions for various aspects of the token like create and destroy to be handeled independently from each other using Aragon's permission manager
 - All clone tokens are implemented as proxy contracts reducing gas costs
 - As Aragon Apps, these can be included in kits on the deployment of new Smart Organizations

+This code is not well tested and currently a draft.